Haiyang-W/DSVT/README.md

 ## Main results
 **We provide the pillar and voxel 3D version of one-stage DSVT.
 The two-stage versions with [CT3D](https://github.com/hlsheng1/CT3D) are also listed below.**
 ### 3D Object Detection (on Waymo validation)
 We run training for 3 times and report average metrics across all results.
+Regrettably, we are unable to provide the pre-trained model weights due to [Waymo Dataset License Agreement](https://waymo.com/open/terms/).
+However, we can provide the training logs.
 #### One-Sweeps Setting
 |  Model  |  #Sweeps | mAP/H_L1 | mAP/H_L2 | Veh_L1 | Veh_L2 | Ped_L1 | Ped_L2 | Cyc_L1 | Cyc_L2 | Log |
 |---------|---------|--------|--------|--------|--------|--------|--------|--------|--------|--------|